-A digital workspace is an integrated technology framework that centralizes the management of applications, data and endpoints and provides users with self-service, out-of-the-box experiences that scale across platforms, locations and device ownership models.
-Sometimes referred to as virtual workspaces, digital workspaces bring all of a user's resources, such as operating systems (OS), files and apps, into one place and deliver a cloud-based console that allows IT professionals to manage all those resources under one roof.
+A digital workspace is an integrated technology framework that centralizes the management of an enterprise's applications, data and endpoints, allowing employees to collaborate and work remotely.
+It provides users with self-service, out-of-the-box experiences that scale across platforms, locations and device ownership models, allowing them to work in a digital workplace.
+Sometimes referred to as virtual workspaces, digital workspaces bring all of a user's resources -- such as operating systems (OSes), files and apps -- into one place and deliver a cloud-based console that allows IT professionals to manage all those resources under one roof.

 Additionally, the delivery of resources through a workspace environment means the endpoints workers use to access resources matter less, which makes for a more consistent user experience.
-Plus, these platforms help IT teams provide capabilities such as single sign-on (SSO) for identity authentication and secure file-sharing across an organization's endpoints.
+Plus, the digital workspace platform helps IT teams provide capabilities such as single sign-on (SSO) for identity authentication and secure file-sharing across an organization's endpoints.

 Digital workspace tools

 A crucial part of the underlying architecture for a digital workspace is unified endpoint management (UEM), a centralized approach to securing and controlling desktop computers, laptops, smartphones and tablets in a connected, cohesive manner from a single console.
 A comprehensive digital workspace solution can include:

 - Mobile device management (MDM) and mobile application management (MAM)

 - Secure access to software as a service (SaaS) apps and secure browsing

 - Advanced analytics and monitoring